pactus-project/pactus.org/docs/guide/learn-block.md

 }
 ```

-Block hash is hash of the header in binary format.
-For this example the block hash is:
+Block hash is the hash of the header in binary format.
+For this example, the block hash is:

 ```
 0x0ca12eee3c791ba4b78439448d59a4b817d1eaec10aa090ea40f9af3d43e6e2b